alonsopg/alonsopg.github.io/content/_index.md

 <a href="https://www.sngular.com/" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">Sngular</a>, and
 <a href="https://scads.ai/" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">ScaDS.AI</a>.
 I hold a PhD in Computer Science from
-<a href="https://www.uni-bielefeld.de/" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">Bielefeld University</a> and the
+<a href="https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/kml/" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">Bielefeld University's KML Group</a> and the
-<a href="https://www.dfki.de/web" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">German Research Center for Artificial Intelligence (DFKI)</a>, where I focused on generative NLP models and information retrieval to enhance question banks in vocational education and training.
-I also earned an MSc in Artificial Intelligence from the
-<a href="https://www.ed.ac.uk/" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">University of Edinburgh</a> in the UK and a BSc in Computer Science from
+<a href="https://www.dfki.de/en/web/research/research-departments/educational-technology-lab" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">DFKI Educational Technology Lab</a>, where I focused on generative NLP models and information retrieval for enhancing question banks in vocational education and training.
+I also earned an MSc in Artificial Intelligence from the <a href="https://www.ed.ac.uk/" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">University of Edinburgh</a> in the UK and a BSc in Computer Science from
 <a href="https://www.unam.mx/" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">UNAM</a> in Mexico.
 </div>

 <!-- PhD + Research + Current Project -->